Latest snapshot of the coronavirus impact - Shepparton News

 NSW

-* Up to 20 people will be allowed to attend weddings, 50 at funerals and 50 at places of worship from June 1.
+* Up to 20 people will be allowed to attend weddings, 50 at funerals and places of worship from June 1.

 * Up to 50 people allowed to dine in restaurants, pubs and cafes, from June 1, up from 10 currently.